krakenjs/kraken-js/README.md

 `sudo npm install -g generator-kraken`
 2. Generate a Kraken project:
 `yo kraken`
-3. Start your project.
+3. Go to your project directory and start your project.
 By default, it will listen on port 8000:
 `npm start`